 This section provides additional details on the prediction analyses described in Online Methods.
 A major goal of our prediction analyses was to compare the predictive power of MTAG-based polygenic scores (PGSs), relative to conventional GWAS PGSs, to the theoretically expected gains (Online Methods).
-A secondary goal was to examine whether, in the context of our application, MTAG PGSs based on trait-specific association statistics (e.g., using MTAG association statistics for DEP to predict DEP) have greater predictive power than PGSs based on trait-specific associations for one of the other traits (e.g., using the MTAG association statistics for EP).
+A secondary goal was to examine whether, in the context of our application, MTAG PGSs based on trait-specific association statistics (e.g., using MTAG association statistics for DEP to predict DEP) have greater predictive power than PGSs based on trait-specific associations for one of the other traits (e.g., using the MTAG association statistics for either NEUR or SWB to predict DEP).
 Below, we provide additional details on the analyses that underlie the results reported in the main text.
 We also describe the results from some additional robustness analyses.